MicrosoftDocs/win32/desktop-src/direct3d9/d3dcomposerectdestination.md

-﻿---
+---
-Description: 'Specifies the source glyph and location in a monochrome surface to copy glyphs into.' ms.assetid: 'eda6fc82-6a06-4a59-a3ab-9f7e5c5bb5a1'
+Description: Specifies the source glyph and location in a monochrome surface to copy glyphs into. ms.assetid: eda6fc82-6a06-4a59-a3ab-9f7e5c5bb5a1
 title: D3DCOMPOSERECTDESTINATION structure
+ms.date: 05/31/2018
+ms.topic: structure
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # D3DCOMPOSERECTDESTINATION structure